lackdaz/docker-xmrig/README.md

 # docker-xmrig

-Docker deployment for the xmrig Monero miner
+Docker deployment for the xmrig Monero miner on Ubuntu 20.04